-The more specific elements are offered later.
-Workshops to extend key areas of interest can come in when a learner reaches the point that this becomes something they want or need to focus on, for example if they want to work towards a maths entry test for higher education, then they will be supported in that.
+More specific elements are offered later.
+Workshops to extend key areas of interest can come in when a learner reaches the point that this becomes something they want or need to focus on.
+For example, if they want to work towards a maths entry test for higher education, they will be supported in that.
 Everything is scaffolded around the learner.

 2. So how do you “test” numeracy at Learnlife if everything is scaffolded around the learner?
 How do you know what they can do, and how does the learner know?